w3f/polkadot-wiki/docs/learn-DOT.md

 ### DOT for Governance

-The first function of DOT is to entitle holders to control of the governance of the platform.
+The first function of DOT is to entitle holders to control the governance of the platform.
 Some functions that are included under the governance mechanism include determining the fees of the network, the addition or removal of parachains, and exceptional events such as upgrades and fixes to the Polkadot platform.